kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - rename this document something about "falsehoods" (and the other something about "harms"), and make a point at the beginning to note several of the true things the church teaches
 - maybe use [this quote](https://www.brainyquote.com/quotes/arthur_schopenhauer_103608) from Schopenhauer
 - [notes](https://www.cumorah.com/articles/ldsGrowthCaseStudies/247) on church growth?
+- apparently there was an [awesome takedown](https://libreddit.kylrth.com/r/exmormon/comments/6jd4fm/budding_apologists_create_book_of_mormon_nahom/) of the whole Nahom thing